aleks-daliton/sd/README.md

-# Library for working with the .sd format designed to store configuration and service data (En)
+# Python library for working with the .sd format designed to store configuration and service data (En)

     ####################################################################################################
     #